To follow Howard Twilley, we come to one of my all-time favorites: "Crash". QB-WR-TE-RB-LS-KH-DB-ST 1981-1992

 He spent his entire career with Miami, and 12 years in the league is quite an accomplishment on it's own.

 I really can't get along without the browser toolbar.
 It has all the important links on it.
 I'm not selfish, I even have all the other Dolphins fan sites on it.
 There are a lot of draft links, rss feeds, and a cool email program that lets you know when you have mail.
 And NO spam or spyware.
 It works for Firefox and Internet Explorer.
 So, enjoy!

 Support Phinfever by buying what you need from our advertisers.
 They pretty much pay the bills for us.
 Thanks!

 Get the latest Miami Dolphins NFL lines at BetUS - America's online sports betting site for football betting and NFL odds and lines.

-If you're looking for things to do in Miami FL, check CTC for Miami comedy shows and Miami football schedules.
+Looking for things to do in Miami FL?
+Check CTC for Miami comedy shows and the Miami football schedule.
 Also buy NFL tickets and college sports tickets, including Miami Dolphins football tickets and cheap Hurricanes football tickets.